Home Builder Marketing Ideas: 19 Tips for 2019

 Being on Google maps gives potential homebuyers a great place to review your business and look at other customers’ reviews.
 So, what are you waiting on?
 Take a few minutes right now and get those Google listings done.

-Run some paid advertising like Google AdWords or Bing Ads
+Run some paid advertising like Google Ads or Bing Ads

 Up until now, keywords have always been the secret sauce for paid advertising – or PPC – but now in 2019, you need to be targeting audiences too.
 Some ‘gurus’ are suggesting the ‘keyword’ is dead.
 Here at Power Marketing, we don’t subscribe to that thinking… yet!
 But, targeting audiences is critical and important as you move forward in 2019.